 - At the parking area on Blockhusudden, Blockhusringen

 There are two ATMs on Djurgården, one outside Gröna Lund’s main entrance at Allmänna Gränd, and the other outside of Skansen’s main entrance on Djurgårdsslätten.

-No, at Djurgården you cannot exchange money.
-The nearest Forex Bank is located at Kungsgatan 2 or inside the Shoppingmall NK, Hamngatan.
+No, at Djurgården you can not exchange money.
+The nearest Forex Bank is located at Kungsgatan 2 or inside the Shopping malls NK or Gallerian at Hamngatan.

 Click here for more information about Forex Bank.

 No, you are not allowed to put up a tent or to camp on Djurgården.

 Of course!
 Bring your future spouse, your guests, and a wedding officiant for an open-air wedding in Djurgården’s nature.

 Or you can book a wedding in Djurgården’s church, in Seglora church at Skansen and at some of our museums.
-On Valentine’s Day, drop-in ceremonies are organized in several places.
+On Valentine’s Day, drop-in ceremonies are organized in some places.

 Djurgården is a public place, but there are areas where alcohol consumption is not permitted.
-In southern Djurgården there is an alcohol prohibition at the Galärvar’s cemetery (Galärvarvskyrkogården).
+In southern Djurgården there is an alcohol prohibition in Galärparken.

 There is no prohibition, but if you intend to barbecue on Djurgården, show respect for the surroundings, and be sure to pay attention to when there is a fire prohibition, and to follow the Stockholm municipal regulations.
 This means that you do not leave litter in the nature, damage the ground, or cause a fire hazard!

 For barbecuing we recommend gravelled areas, or the prepared barbecue area at Fredrik Bloms väg.

 At Djurgården there are many kilometres of prepared bridle ways through the landscape.
 It is allowed to ride on public roads, and marked trails.
 However, riding should be avoided when the ground is soft and can be damaged.
 The rider is required to leave preference for walking, for example when walking and riding parts or crossing.
 Use common sense, and the horseback riding will be a nice experience for you and everyone else on Djurgården.

 At Greve von Essen väg 63, near Kaknästornet, you will find “Häståkeriet” which arranges tours that include horseback riding, and horse-drawn carriage rides along the Djurgården Canal.